nameer1811/FCC---Data-Analysis-with-Python/README.md

-# fcc-data-analysis-with-python
+# freeCodeCamp Data Analysis with Python

-These are my solutions to the course "Data Analysis with Python" in freeCodeCamp
+These are my solutions of the course projects "Data Analysis with Python" in freeCodeCamp.

 Please visit https://www.freecodecamp.org/learn/data-analysis-with-python/ to learn more about data analysis in python.

-The solutions were for the assignments below:
+The solutions were for the projects below:

 # Mean, Standard Deviation, and Variance